rbrooks/AlacIt/README.markdown

-## FlacAlacIt
+## AlacIt

-Command-line FLAC to Apple-Lossless conversion utility.

-Converts FLAC audio files to Apple Lossless (ALAC) files in an M4A container for importation into iTunes.
+Apple Lossless conversion utility.
+Converts FLAC and WAV audio files to Apple Lossless (ALAC) files in M4A format for importation into iTunes.

 * Very Fast.
 An entire album in 10 or 15 seconds.
 * No quality loss